beckwang80/My-Projects-in-R/README.md

 ### My-Projects-in-R

-- My name is **Xiang Wang**, a Master student in applied statistics at *The Pennsylvania State University*.
+- My name is **Xiang Wang**, a Master student in Applied Statistics at *The Pennsylvania State University*.
 I will graduate in **May 2016**.
-- I have multidisciplinary trainings in statistics and life science (PhD in Horticulture from Iowa State University).
+- I have multidisciplinary trainings in statistics and life science (PhD in Horticulture from *Iowa State University*).
 - The courses I have taken (**GPA:3.9**) are: probability theory, mathematical statistics, applied statistics, regression methods, design of experiments, SAS and R programming, data mining and statistical learning, practical machine learning, clinical trials, statistical consulting.
 - The following projects are exclusively conducted in **R** for my graduate courses.